douglasgreen/duolingo/spanish/vocab.md

 - the face - la cara
 - the factory - la fábrica
 - the family - la familia
+- the farm - la granja
 - the father - el padre
 - the fear - el miedo
 - the film; the movie - la película
 - the fish (animal) - el pez
 - the fish (meat) - el pescado
 - the fitting room - el probador
+- the floor - el piso
 - the flower - la flor
 - the food; the meal - la comida
 - the foot - el pie